100+ datasets found

 Description

-This dataset provides Census 2021 estimates that classify usual residents aged 16 years and over in employment the week before the census in England and Wales, by sexual orientation and industry.
+This dataset provides Census 2021 estimates that classify usual residents aged 16 years and over in England and Wales by sexual orientation by general health.
 The estimates are as at Census Day, 21 March 2021.

 Some sub-populations have age and geographic profiles that may affect the relationships with other variables such as education, employment, health and housing.
 Take care when using this variable with others.
 We will publish more detailed commentary and guidance later this year.
 Read more about this quality notice.